 Baylor vs. Utah Women's Basketball Predictions & Picks - November 14

-Tuesday's game between the Baylor Bears (1-0) and the Utah Utes (2-0) at Ferrell Center has a projected final score of 75-70 based on our computer prediction, with Baylor taking home the win.
-Tipoff is at 7:30 PM on November 14.
+Tuesday's game features the Baylor Bears (1-0) and the Utah Utes (2-0) clashing at Ferrell Center (on November 14) at 7:30 PM.
+This matchup, according to our computer prediction, will result in a 75-70 victory for Baylor.

-The Bears came out on top in their last matchup 85-53 against Southern on Monday.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!